SCOPE OF THIS CHAPTER

 - To identify any matters that need to be escalated to senior managers;

-- To consider progress on individual cases, including assessment, planning, intervention and review and to allow reflection on the effectiveness of the casework;
+- To consider progress with children/young people, including assessment, planning, intervention and review and to allow reflection on the effectiveness of the casework;

 - To identify risks arising from non engagement of families and amend plans accordingly.